Homeopathy Treatment for Kidney Creatinine and Its Medicine

 Complications of CKD

-- High blood pressure, arteriosclerosis leading to cardiac issues
+- High blood pressure, and arteriosclerosis lead to cardiac issues

 - Hormonal imbalance may lead to loss of libido, menstrual irregularities, and infertility